Keys to a successful digital transformation

-Developing talent and skills throughout the organization—a fundamental action for traditional transformations—is one of the most important factors for success in a digital change effort.
+Developing talent and skills throughout the organization is one of the most important factors for success in a digital change effort.
 Three of our keys to success relate to the workforce’s digital capabilities.
-First is redefining individuals’ roles and responsibilities so they align with a transformation’s goals, which can help clarify the roles and capabilities the organization needs.
+First is redefining individuals’ roles and responsibilities so they align with a transformation’s goals.
+This can help clarify the roles and capabilities the organization needs.
 It is more likely to report a successful digital transformation when this practice is in place.

 Other keys relate to the fact that there should be a potential bridge between the traditional and digital parts of the business.
 Integrators and technology-innovation managers are in the role of affording this bridge and help foster stronger internal capabilities among colleagues.

 Integrators are workers who convert and incorporate into current ways of operating new emerging methods and processes.
-Since they usually have business expertise and recognize the technological complexities and market opportunities of emerging technology as well, integrators are well prepared to combine the business’ traditional and emerging pieces.
+They are well prepared to combine the business’ traditional and emerging pieces.